 Critics say there’s more to the government’s campaign than just righting injustices in the NGO world. ”A Kenyan might be fooled into thinking that these rules are good, but they are not in the interest of the country,” Suba Hill, head of the Civil Society Reference Group (CSRG), an umbrella organization for international and national NGOs in Kenya, tells Quartz.

 Hill says foreign NGOs are being caught up in a broader crackdown on Kenya’s active civil society, which has held the government accountable for everything from forced disappearances and extrajudicial killings to historical grievances like the use of torture chambers under the repressive former president Danial Arap Moi.

 According to Hill, the government has become increasingly hostile to NGOs after local groups called on the International Criminal Court (ICC) to pursue president Uhuru Kenyatta and his vice president William Ruto over their role in ethnic violence that claimed more than 1,000 lives after a disputed presidential election in 2007.

-“I think this is a general anti-foreign sentiment on the part of Kenyatta more than the Kenyan people.”
 In the last two years, more than 1,000 NGOs in Kenya have either been forced to close or threatened with de-registration because of alleged links with terror groups or financial violations.
 Proposed amendments to a 2013 law meant to support NGOs in Kenya include restricting their sources of income, expanding the government’s control over the sector, and eliminating tax breaks and other benefits.